Latest NewsTweets by @Westonprimary

 We encourage learners to understand and respect the laws of our country and compare these with similar sanctions imposed around the world.
 Through our curriculum, we explore the principles behind setting such rules for society and enable learners to think about the suitability and appropriateness of such rules.
 We also recognise the importance of educating children about how to work within the boundaries of the law and abiding by rules to ensure fairness and safety of all.
 We regularly invite law enforcement agencies to speak in assemblies and visit all classes.
 This enables our pupils to gain a better understanding of the ways in which they can work within the laws remit but also how the law can protect them.
 Across all school phases, we encourage children to make responsible choices whether in relation to their behaviour or teaching and learning.
-Classes are governed by the golden rules and school behaviour policy which are agreed by Learning Council.
+Classes are governed by the golden rules and school behaviour behaviours policy which are agreed by Pupil Voice.
 This allows the children to determine the conditions for learning that will best benefit them.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for young pupils to make choices safely.
 These are carried out in a safe environment and empowering curriculum.
 This is demonstrated through teaching questioning skills which allow children to pose questions about topics they are learning.
 Teaching is then tailored to answer these questions and thereby engage all.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms, and advised how to exercise these, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

-Weston-under-Penyard is a caring church school where diversity and tolerance are celebrated.
+We are a caring church school where diversity and tolerance are celebrated.
 We hold events in which children are given the opportunity to shine.
 The concept of mutual respect is addressed through our curriculum topics, RE lessons and PSHE assemblies and sessions.
 Mutual respect underpins all we do together as a caring family school.
 In PSHE promoting self-esteem for all and team work are fundamental to learning.
 All classes celebrate mutual togetherness.